4. Can I place my unborn child's name on the waitlist?

 D. Once accepted you will be given an acceptance package containing all the information you need to provide to complete your child's application.

 2. Waitlists time can vary from semester to semester and is different for each program.
-Our Toddler program tends to have a much longer waitlist as they can only accommodate 20 children, while the preschool programs have the capacity to accept 48 children in each of the two programs.
+Our Toddler program tends to have a much longer waitlist as they can only accommodate 30 children, while the preschool programs have the capacity to accept 48 children in each of the two programs.
 Waitlist times are also dependent on your status with Memorial University.
-Full-time students get first priority, then staff and faculty with any remaining spaces offered to the general public.
+Full-time undergraduate students get first priority, secondly full-time graduate students and finally staff and faculty.
+Our pre-kindergarten spaces will be offered to the students, staff/faculty and the general public.

 4. Yes.
 If you choose to do so, it is your FULL responsibility to contact us and provide the child’s name and date of birth.
 You will not be considered for a space in any of our programs until we have received your child’s official date of birth on file.